bpat30/PersonalizationTheory/README.md

 We aim to minimize RMSE while providing a minimized computation time to provide the most accurate recommendations as fast as possible.
 When tuning the model this shall be taken into consideration.

 # Methodology:

+Primary exploratory data analysis and visualization will be done to explore the dataset at hand.

+We will be undertaking a Spark implementation of ALS (Alternating Least Squares) with implicit feedback and explicit numerical ratings models taken into consideration.
+Implicit feedback will be of the form like versus dislike based on a threshold of a rating of 5.

+The assumptions underlying the implicit feedback model is that an individual may exhibit voluntary response bias, only rating and subsequently tweeting when they strongly feel a certain way about a movie though then the numerical rating may be arbitrary.
+Namely this can be thought of as a user will tweet their rating about a movie when they love the movie or hate it.
+Further a priori to their rating, the user may have felt that they would enjoy they movie, which is why they watched it.
+Taking into account these factors, the implicit feedback model is considered.

+The explicit model will take the explicit ratings from the scraped tweets into account.

+Based on the resulting metrics of the two models and their computational complexity, a model will be chosen and tuned.